Tuesdays, 1:00 pm to 4:00 pm

 These classes are designed to offer a learning experience in oil painting or acrylic painting in a systematic and structured format.
-Step-by-step demonstrations show how to plan a painting, block in the composition, observe light, atmosphere, the colour of objects and colour of shadows.
-By mastering the technical aspects of the medium you will gain confidence and skill in painting a picture for which you will be proud of.
+Step-by-step demonstrations show how to plan a painting, block in the composition, observe the light, atmosphere, the colour of objects and colour of shadows.
+By mastering the technical aspects of the medium you will gain confidence and skills to paint a picture of which you will be proud.

 - Paint a picture from start to finish

-- Gaining confidence in designing the picture and developing an individual style.
+- Gain confidence in designing the picture and developing your individual style.

-- Working out solutions related to painting in a professional manner.
+- Work out solutions related to painting in a professional manner.

-Due to the high demand in this painting class, please contact us first to make sure there is a space for you.
+Due to the high demand for this painting class, please contact us first to make sure there is space available.